transitguru/librewebtools/INSTALL.md

  2. Navigate to files/ in your webroot, then invoke `chown www-data ./` to make sure your web browser may edit add any directories within this directory.
-    If you are using `libapache2-mpm-itk`, your user and group will likely be properly set to the user and group that ownes the webroot.
+    If you are using `libapache2-mpm-itk`, your user and group will likely be different than `www-data` and must be properly set to the user and group that ownes the webroot in the apache configuration.

  3. Navigate to your website using your web browser.
 It will do a few checks and it is determined that the database is not installed, a form will appear